ApsaraDB/PolarDB-FileSystem/Readme-FUSE.md

 Filesystem in USErspace (FUSE) is a software interface for Unix and Unix-like computer operating systems that lets non-privileged users create their own file systems without editing kernel code.
 This is achieved by running file system code in user space while the FUSE module provides only a bridge to the actual kernel interfaces.

 To allow users to use PFS with kernel interfaces like any other kernel built-in filesystems, we implement a FUSE on PFS handler program, which is linked to the supplied LibFUSE library.
-This program defines the request-respond mapping of kernal interfaces to pfs operations, which means it specify how PFS is to respond to read/write/stat requests.
+This program defines the request-respond mapping of kernel interfaces to pfs operations, which means it specify how PFS is to respond to read/write/stat requests.
 The program is also used to mount PFS.
 At the time PFS is mounted, the handler is registered with the kernel.
 If a user now issues read/write/stat requests for PFS, the kernel forwards these IO-requests to the handler and then sends the handler's response back to the user.

 # Main FUSE Modules